 Climate Change is probably one of the top global challenges that we need to act upon jointly.
 As French President Emmanuel Macron said, we need to make our planet great again.
 And while the challenge is significant, not tackling climate change today will put at risk our way of life, even our own health and wellbeing.

 The good news is that we know what we need to do to mitigate the harmful effects of climate change and by when.
 There are a great number of solutions to decarbonize our future and the Intergovernmental Panel on Climate Change (IPCC) is perhaps the most authoritative source for solutions on tackling climate change.
 But this should not serve to reassure us; it should spur us to action as time is of the essence.

-So, at minimum, we need a radical shift away from fossil fuels will enable world governments to decarbonize our energy systems.
+So, at minimum, we need a radical shift away from fossil fuels that will enable world governments to decarbonize our energy systems.
 The crux of the problem is how we go about this: what are the renewable technologies we prioritize?
 Where do nuclear and gas fit?
-How do we enable the technology advances needed to make low carbon or zero carbon technologies a viable, efficient and affordable solution for our planet?
+How do we enable the technological advances needed to make low carbon or zero-carbon technologies a viable, efficient, and affordable solution for our planet?

 Beyond renewable technologies, IPCC experts have highlighted the potential of carbon capture and storage as a solution that could “easily” remove carbon from the atmosphere.

 What is perhaps most unexpected in the multitude of assessments currently ongoing regarding the best mix of technologies that will help us mitigate climate change is the absence of one of the most well-known sources of renewable energy: solar energy.
 More specifically, the IPCC’s 2014 report does not identify “solar energy as a strategically important technology option” .